Hidden Vulnerabilities in Consumer Credit

 The most under‑priced tail risk is nonbank concentration in consumer receivables.
 The Financial Times reports private credit firms acquired or committed approximately ~$136bn to consumer debt in 2025 Reported.
 This imports consumer cyclicality into vehicles marketed as stable private income—while banks often remain the short‑term liquidity providers (warehouse lines, repo, servicing advances) Modeled.

-Traditional credit stress is visible in late‑cycle indicators: Fed G.19 shows total consumer credit outstanding of $5.085T (Nov 2025) Confirmed, while TransUnion reports bankcard balances of $1.11T and 90+ DPD delinquency of 2.37% in Q3 2025 Confirmed.
+Traditional credit stress is visible in late‑cycle indicators: Fed G.19 shows total consumer credit outstanding of $5.074T (Nov 2025, NSA) Confirmed, while TransUnion reports bankcard 90+ DPD delinquency of 2.37% in Q3 2025 Confirmed.
 ABI reports 565,759 total U.S. bankruptcy filings in CY2025 (+11%) Confirmed.

 Housing looks stable at headline level, but stress concentrates in affordability‑sensitive cohorts: MBA reports total mortgage delinquency of 3.99% (Q3 2025), with FHA delinquency at 10.78% Confirmed.
-MBA explicitly cites rising taxes/insurance costs and “other personal debt obligations” as stressors—consistent with the phantom‑debt mechanism Derived.
+MBA explicitly cites rising taxes/insurance costs and "other personal debt obligations" as stressors—consistent with the phantom‑debt mechanism Derived.
+The full household stack includes auto loans (~$1.66T) and student loans ($1.65T), with student loan serious delinquency spiking post‑repayment resumption Reported.

 Key framing